Colm Burke, TD

 Colm Burke was elected as a TD for Cork North Central in 2020.
 He was previously a Senator (2011-2020), elected on the Industrial and Commercial Panel, and he served as the Fine Gael Seanad Spokesman on Health.

 Colm was a member of the European Parliament for the Ireland South constituency between 2007 and 2009.

 He was a member of Cork City Council from 1995-2007 and was Lord Mayor of Cork in 2003-2004.

 Colm is a native of Dripsey in Mid Cork, educated in De La Salle College Macroom and University College Cork, qualifying as a solicitor in 1982.

 He has been involved in many community organisations, including Foroige and Macra na Feirme, served as Chairman of Blackpool Community Centre and Blackpool/Glen/Farranree Training Centre.
 He has also served as a Director of the Port of Cork, Cork Urban Enterprises Ltd, the National Sculpture Factory and Cork City Urban Ltd. He was a member of the National Executive of Young Fine Gael (1978-1982), serving as National Chairperson (1980-1981).
 He also served on the Fine Gael National Executive (1981-1982).

-Senator Burke has been involved in the publishing of two private members bills; the Civil Law (Missing Persons) Bill 2013 and the Medical Practitioners (Amendment) Bill 2012.
+Colm was involved in the publishing of two private members bills; the Civil Law (Missing Persons) Bill 2013 and the Medical Practitioners (Amendment) Bill 2012.
 The Medical Practitioners (Amendment) Bill 2014 has since been published by the Minister for Health.